One of the best things about Shopify is that you can sell physical products without having the actual items with you.

 If so, please read this guide on how to setup your custom fulfillment services.

-If you want to hike up your sales by getting visitors to become customers, then you need to create a discount code so they can purchase your products at lowered prices.
+You can hike up your sales by getting visitors to become customers.
+You can create a discount code so they can purchase your products at lowered prices.

 On the sidebar menu, go to Discounts and click on “Add Discount.”

 Fill out the details as seen on the screen above.
 Make sure to edit the Conditions and Usage limits according to your intended settings so that customers won’t misuse or overuse your discount code.

 Once you have created your discount code, you need to promote it on your online shop so that people will use it for their transactions.
 Below are ways that you can do this:

 - Promote on social media – Share the code on Facebook, Twitter, and other social channels.

 - Write a blog post – Publish post on your blog section that explains in detail your discount code and how to use it.
 You can then share the post on social media instead of directly sharing the code there to drive more traffic to your blog.